 Today, two and a half acres of well-tended gardens and landscape surround five separate cottages, with their own charm and story to tell; each with its own tastefully decorated lounge, modern kitchen and individual en-suite bedrooms with private baths.
 These comfortable cottages also avail twenty-four hour assistance with Activities of Daily Living (ADL) and a LVN on site seven days a week.

 Coming soon!
-To the campus in 2018 is the addition of a sixth cottage (4 double units) to the named Lambert Cottage, honoring The BH benefactor, The Darlene and Harry Lambert Foundation.
+To the campus in 2018 is the addition of a sixth cottage (4 double units) to be named Lambert Cottage, honoring The BH benefactor, The Darlene and Harry Lambert Foundation.

 Accommodating all major social indoor events and daily food service, Armstrong Hall is centered comfortably between the Campus Green and Shaffer Fountain Patio.
 Upon receiving a bequest in 1953 from Miss Katherine Armstrong of Portland, Oregon the main dining room was build and the entire unit thereafter, was named Armstrong Hall.
 A wonderful gathering place for countless, memorable celebrations, Armstrong also becomes the happy refuge from inclement weather interrupting an elegant outdoor event, a cozy place indeed to enjoy your novel, your music, your puzzle, your friends.